christopher-besch/manim_web_presenter/README.md

-This project has been superseded by the [Manim Editor](https://github.com/ManimEditorProject/manim_editor).
+# This project has been superseded by the [Manim Editor](https://github.com/ManimEditorProject/manim_editor).
-It offers everything repo's features and more.
+It offers everything this repo features and more.

 Have a nice day.

-# Manim Web Presenter
+## Manim Web Presenter

 Web Presentation using Manim